TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 To run it, load the upython.binary file into the P2 board.
 It will talk on the standard serial line at 230400 baud.
 It will also try to talk to a VGA board based at pin 48 and a USB keyboard based at pin 16 (using the standard P2 eval A/V and serial host expansion boards).
+The USB driver used is garryj's excellent single COG keyboard/mouse driver (although I haven't implemented mouse support yet).

-The only P2 specific feature supported right now is a PIN class, which is in the standard pyb module.
+There is a P2 PIN class supported in the standard pyb module.
 You can toggle pin 56 on the P2 board, for example, with:

 >>> import pyb
 >>> p = pyb.Pin(56)